zackw/infinitestimal/README.md

   `ITEST_LIST_ONLY` are no longer part of the public API.
 New functions `itest_get_flag` and `itest_is_filtered` have been added to compensate.

+- The configuration macro `ITEST_STDOUT` has been removed.
+You can now set the FILE to which test output will be printed at runtime, with the new function `itest_set_output`.

+  Relatedly, `itest_printf_cb` has been renamed `itest_fprintf_cb` and now takes the FILE to print to as an additional argument.

+- The remaining compile-time configuration macros have been moved to itest.c; you only need to override them when compiling itest.c (and they have no effect on any other file that includes itest.h)

 A proper manual will be written Real Soon Now.